Ciao-Project/ciao-project.github.io/ciao/setup/ciao-deploy.md

 ## Teardown

-To remove ciao from the worker nodes in the cluster `ciao-deploy unjoin` can be used.
+To remove the Cloud Integrated Advanced Orchestrator from the worker nodes in the cluster `ciao-deploy unjoin` can be used.

 ```
 ciao-deploy unjoin ciao-nn ciao-cn01 ciao-cn02 ciao-cn03